Caught on razor’s edge of my life

 How can I be grateful and ashamed at the same time?

 How can I live in this house built with Mexican sweat and cement?

-On this Thanksgiving Day I give thanks for all the riches the ancesters took?
+On this Thanksgiving Day I give thanks for all the riches my people took?

-I wear the shame for people who keep taking other people’s land
+I wear my shame for my people who keep taking other people’s land,

 that no one has the right to own,

 when will we white victors concede the deep and shameful truths?